popvilla/QuantumHarmony_SemanticLoop/README.md

 ---

-## ⚙️ Guding light
+## ⚙️ The Vision

-**Quantum Harmony** is a working proof-of-concept for a new kind of DevOps system: one where data architecture, semantic clarity, and AI augmentation are integrated from the start—*not bolted on after deployment.*
+**Quantum Harmony** is a working proof-of-concept for a new kind of DevOps system: one where data architecture, semantic clarity, and AI augmentation are integrated from the start—*not bolted on after deployment.* Building out this flow using LLM models to generate code exploring how much impact AI could have on the low code space.

 It’s built to empower:
 - Low-code builders with architectural structure